jaslam94/Junaid.GoogleGemini.Net/README.md

 GeminiConfiguration.GeminiClient = new GeminiClient(httpClient);
 ```

-`GeminiClient` instance can also be set at service level.
+The `GeminiClient` instance can also be set at the service level.
 With this different instances can be used with different services.

 ```csharp
 ......